Sam Altman: Removal and reinstatement as OpenAI CEO

 On November 17, 2023, OpenAI's board, composed of researcher Helen Toner, Quora CEO Adam D'Angelo, AI governance advocate Tasha McCauley, and, most prominently in the firing, OpenAI co-founder and chief scientist Ilya Sutskever, announced that they had made the decision to remove Altman as CEO and Greg Brockman from the board, both of whom were co-founders.
-The announcement cited that Altman "was not consistently candid in his communications" in a public announcement on the OpenAI blog.
+The announcement cited that Altman "was not consistently candid in his communications".
 In response, Brockman resigned from his role as President of OpenAI.
+According to The New Yorker, Altman returned to his home and coordinated with consultant Chris Lehane, Airbnb executive Brian Chesky, and a team of staff to implement a strategy for his reinstatement.
+Altman stated that his team was focused on damaging interim CEO Mira Murati's reputation.
 The day after Altman was removed, the board discussed bringing him back to OpenAI.

-On November 20, Microsoft CEO Satya Nadella announced that Altman would be joining Microsoft to lead a new advanced AI research team.
+On November 20, 2023, Microsoft CEO Satya Nadella announced that Altman would be joining Microsoft to lead a new advanced AI research team.
 Two days later, OpenAI employees published an open letter to the board threatening to leave OpenAI and join Microsoft, where all employees had been promised jobs, unless all board members step down and reinstate Altman as CEO.
 505 employees initially signed, which later grew to over 700 out of 770 total employees.
 This included Ilya Sutskever, who initially advocated for firing Altman, but then stated on Twitter "I regret my participation in the board's actions."
-Late in the night on November 20, OpenAI announced that they had reached an "agreement in principle" for Altman to return as CEO and Brockman to return as president.
-On November 21, 2023, after continued negotiations, Altman and Brockman returned to the company in their prior roles along with a reconstructed board made up of new members Bret Taylor (as chairman) and Lawrence Summers, with D'Angelo remaining.
+On November 20, the board reached an agreement where most of the existing board members departed, an independent investigation into Altman's conduct was planned and Altman and Brockman returned to their roles.
+On November 21, 2023, after continued negotiations, Altman and Brockman returned to the company.
+D'Angelo remained on the board and was joined by Bret Taylor (as chairman) and Lawrence Summers.
+Brockman took a sabbatical from August 2024 to November 2024.